edwardgiamphy/RAG-semantic-search-engine/README.md

 ### 1. Install Dependencies

 To set up the environment, ensure that you have Docker installed.
-Then, build and run the Docker containers.
+Then, build and run the Docker containers:
 ```
 make build
 make up